Embedding/Chinese-Word-Vectors/README.md

 ### Context features
 Three context features: **word**, **ngram**, and **character** are commonly used in the word embedding literature.
 Most word representation methods essentially exploit word-word co-occurrence statistics, namely using word as context feature **(word feature)**.
 Inspired by language modeling problem, we introduce ngram feature into the context.
 Both word-word and word-bigram co-occurrence statistics are used for training **(ngram feature)**.
 For Chinese, the character itself often conveys strong semantics.
 To this end, we consider using word-word and word-character co-occurrence statistics for learning word vectors.
 The length of character-level ngrams ranges from 1 to 4 **(character feature)**.

 Besides word, ngram, and character, there are many other features which have substantial influence on word vectors' properties.
 For example, using entire text as context feature could introduce more topic information into word vectors; using dependency parse as context feature could add syntactic constraint to word vectors.
-Thanks to the flexibility of [ngram2vec](http://www.baidu.com) toolkit, we can add arbitrary context features with little effort.
-We
+Thanks to the flexibility of [ngram2vec](https://github.com/zhezhaoa/ngram2vec) toolkit, we can add arbitrary context features with little effort.
+In total 17 co-occurrence types are considered in this project.

 ### Corpus
 we made great efforts to collect corpus in various domains.
-The experimental results show that the corpus domain has substantial influence on word vectors' properties.
 The detailed corpora information is listed as follows:

 Corpus | size | Description
 ----|----|----